Discover essential tips and tools on how to improve remote work visibility for your teams using date-driven methods, avoiding pitfalls with remote...

-We interviewed tech leaders about distractions and deep work in engineering teams.
+We interviewed tech leaders about distractions, focus time, and deep work in engineering teams.
 They were united that an engineering team needs an environment free of distractions, where they can both focus on the work at hand, and collaborate with other teams, but not at the same time.

 The worst distractions come from interdepartmental communication

 According to Nick Melis, in software engineer work, "80% of the work happens when you get into a flow state to concentrate and actively use your short term memory".
-This comic by Jason Heeris highlights how easily distractions interrupt that flow.
+This flow state is achieved during focus time, or deep work time.
+This comic by Jason Heeris highlights how easily notifications and distractions interrupt that flow.

 If other departments aren't familiar with the nature of active logical thought patterns of engineering work, they won't necessarily appreciate the importance of developers having time to focus on proper deep work.